Part of the complete guide to understanding addiction

 Trauma experienced as a child can impact an individual’s life for years to come.
-The Adverse Childhood Experiences Study (ACE) found that the link between childhood trauma and high-risk behaviors that lead to chronic illness and premature death is significant.
+The Adverse Childhood Experiences Study (ACE) found that the link between childhood trauma and addiction leading to chronic illness and premature death is significant.

-As research continues to grow in the area of addiction rehab, a focus on childhood trauma and addiction has become a focus.
-The circumstances and experiences a child undergo shapes their psychological development.
-Therefore, while genetics and biology play a major role in the brain’s development and addiction, the adaptation response of the brain impact the structure in both positive and negative ways.
+As research continues to grow in the area of addiction rehab, a focus on childhood trauma and addiction has taken the forefront.
+The circumstances and experiences that a child undergoes shapes their psychological development.
+Therefore, while genetics and biology play a major role in the brain’s development and addiction, the adaptation response of the brain impacts the structure in both positive and negative ways.

-One study in particular showed how childhood abuse may be attributed to certain anomalies in the structure of the brain linked to cognitive, behavioral and social impairments.
-These physiological changes to the brain are clearly seen on neurological scans connected to vulnerability to substance abuse disorders.
+One study in particular showed how childhood abuse may be attributed to certain anomalies in the structure of the brain linked to cognitive, behavioral, and social impairments.
+These physiological changes to the brain are clearly seen on neurological scans connected to higher vulnerability to substance abuse disorders.

 What is a Co-occurring Disorder?